lucapette/deloominator/docs/user-manual.md

 # Configuration

-To configure `deluminator`, you can use enviroment variables.
-You can find the full list of variables in [this document](/docs/variables.md).
+`deluminator` uses enviroment variables for its configuration, you can find the full list of variables in [this document](/docs/variables.md).

 # User interface